open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | ODST Sergeant     |  4  |  6" |  3+ |  4+ |  4  |  1  | Officer           | 16     |
 | ODST              |  4  |  6" |  3+ |  4+ |  3  |  1  |                   | 15     |

+#### Configuration

-- **Configuration**: An ODST unit consists of 2 ODSTs and may also include 1 ODST Sergeant.
+An ODST unit consists of 2 ODSTs and may also include 1 ODST Sergeant.

+#### Equipment

-- **Equipment**: An ODST is equipped with an M7 SMG and M9 Grenades.
-Any ODST may replace its M7 SMG with any of the following: M6 Pistol, M90 Shotgun, BR55 Service Rifle, or MA5 Assault Rifle.
+An ODST is equipped with an M7 SMG and M9 Grenades.

+Any ODST may replace its M7 SMG with any of the following:

+- M6 Pistol
+- M90 Shotgun
+- BR55 Service Rifle
+- MA5 Assault Rifle

 One ODST may replace its M7 SMG with one of the following: M41 Rocket Launcher or SRS99 Sniper Rifle.

 ### UNSC Marines